 ENGLAND’S PREMIER PSYCHEDELIC-TRANCE-ROCK JAM BAND

-In their 25 years, the Ozrics have experienced the vicissitudes of the rock and roll life.
-The band has flourished through a number of line-up changes, spawned several side projects (including Eat Static and Nodens Ictus), created their own record label (Dovetail & Stretchy), put out 25 albums, scored a hit record, and sold over a million albums world-wide.
-And yet, the basic motivation behind the band's existence has never wavered.
+In their 30+ years, the Ozrics have experienced the vicissitudes of the rock and roll life.
+The band has scored two hit records, created 2 record labels (Dovetail & Stretchy), owned 3 tour busses, flourished through a number of line-up changes, spawned several side projects (including Eat Static and Nodens Ictus), released 29 albums, played 35 countries, 45 states, and sold over a million albums world-wide.
+And yet, the basic motivation behind the band’s existence has never wavered.

-Throughout the early 1990's, constant touring of the UK helped the Ozric Tentacles to build a tremendous national fanbase on a grass roots level.
-With the band's 1993 release "Jurassic Shift," which debuted at #11 on the British pop chart and climbed into the Top 10 in the National Album Charts, the Ozrics eventually won over the adulation of mainstream press, and found themselves heralded in publications such as NME and Melody Maker.
+Throughout the early 1990’s, constant touring of the UK helped the Ozrics to build a tremendous national fan base on a grass roots level.
+With the band’s 1993 release “Jurassic Shift,” which debuted at #11 on the British pop chart and climbed into the Top 10 in the National Album Charts, the Ozrics eventually won over the adulation of mainstream press, and found itself heralded in publications such as NME and Melody Maker.
 It was, and still is, an astonishing accomplishment for a band with no hit single, no celebrity status, and no major record label backing.

 Ozrics have just completed their new double studio album, “Technicians of the Sacred”.